Skip to content

 Emergency Tracheostomy Care Curriculum Lead

 Kelly Crane is a critical care physician and educator who designs and develops simulation programs to help teach airway skills.
-Notably she was instrumental in developing the tracheostomy emergencies learning space for the Protected Airway.
+Notably, she was instrumental in developing the learning space on tracheostomy emergencies for the Protected Airway.

 Luca Ünlu, MD – EM